nb-dog/cves/docs/HOW_IT_WORKS.md

 # CVE Kernel Playbooks: How They Work

 This repository provides four Ansible entrypoint playbooks backed by a shared role.
-It is designed to audit, prepare, reboot, and mitigate Linux hosts impacted by:
+It targets audit and remediation workflows for:

 - CVE-2026-31431 (Copy Fail)
 - CVE-2026-43284 (Dirty Frag)